Congratulations to the 2021 Education Award winners

 These events are for our current student teachers to meet and discuss their experiences.
-At the first Red Day, a local school administrator attends to discuss what a "modern" teacher looks like.
+At Connect, a local school administrator attends to discuss what a "modern" teacher looks like.
 Also Career Services presents about resume writing and interview skills.
-During the second Red Day, students are given the opportunity to have practice interviews with local school district administrators and receive feedback.
+During Shine, students are given the opportunity to have practice interviews with local school district administrators and receive feedback.

 Psychology student Abigail Selman enrolled in a Wilson Education Field Experience course where she taught English to French students in Haiti.

 The Education Club at Wilson College strives to provide opportunities for education students to work with local schools.
 For example, school districts have requested our students teach lessons and volunteer at events.
 We plan to have on-campus guest speakers and events related to education.
 The club meets once a month.
 We encourage participation at all events that suit your schedule.

 In partnership with the Intermediate Unit #15, the Education Department provides the Learning Campus, a K-5 after-school tutoring program held on the Wilson College campus.
 This program provides literacy and math enrichment services to students within the Migrant Education Program.
 The majority of K-5 students are English Language Learners.
 This program is a success based upon the dynamite college student volunteers who attend the tutoring sessions every week.
 The tutors provide assistance with homework and engage students in literacy and math related skills.
 In addition, the program has been able to build connections across campus with enrichment activities provided by other academic departments such as Biology, Spanish, and Environmental Studies.
 Advisers are Dr. Lynn Newman and Mr. Eric Mandell.

 - Teacher Intern Pathway (TIP)